 The trained operator must assure that other individuals who assist with chemical monitoring and pool equipment operation are trained for those functions.

 An operations manual must be available that provides operational information relating to all pool equipment.

 The trained operator must be trained in safe chemical handling and the use of protective equipment in addition to pool operation and sanitation described in items B to F.

 Until January 1, 1997, any operator is eligible for certification through attendance at and successful completion of a pool operator's training course.

 After January 1, 1997, the trained operator must be certified as successfully completing a pool operator training course as specified in item E.

 A certified trained operator must successfully complete a training course as specified in item E at least once every five years after January 1, 1997.

 Acceptable training courses are:

-the National Swimming Pool Foundation Certified Pool Operator course;
+the Pool and Hot Tub Alliance Certified Pool Operator course;

 After January 1, 1997, a copy of the trained operator's training certificate must be posted at the facility whenever the pool is open for use.